gpdowney/lightweightLSAT/pages/time/time.md

 You can split more or less often.
 You could, for example, split

-- Every 5 Qs
+- Every 5 questions
-- Every Q
+- Every question
-- Each step within a single Q.
+- Each step within a single question.

 The more often you split, the more information you get, but the more you interrupt your flow.